mercedesb/dev-together/docs/_posts/2018-11-13-madison-nov-event-recap.md

 categories: event recap
 ---

-For our Madison chapter, this month’s event happened this past Tuesday at Bendyworks.
-The capitol looked awesome at night and Bendyworks' office space was awesome with its leather couches, wooden floors and mini-kitchen.
+Our Madison chapter had their first ever event this past Tuesday at Bendyworks.
+The capitol looked awesome at night, and Bendyworks' office space was beautiful with its leather couches, wooden floors, and mini-kitchen.

-It was our first ever event, and we can't thank Bendyworks enough for providing us the space we needed.
-Bendyworks make web and mobile apps.
-If you have app ideas and want it built, check them out!
+We can't thank Bendyworks enough for providing us the space we needed for our first event.
+Bendyworks makes web and mobile apps.
+If you have an app idea and want it built, check them out!
 They are also hiring.
-See [https://bendyworks.com/careers](https://bendyworks.com/careers) for more details!
+See [their careers page](https://bendyworks.com/careers) for more details!

-We started our event by going over our driver/navigator pattern we use at our Review and Pairing events -- the mentee as the driver and the mentor as the navigator.
+We started our event by going over the driver/navigator pairing pattern we use at our Code Review & Pairing events -- the mentee as the driver and the mentor as the navigator.
 More info about how that works [here]({{ '/blog/pairing-driver-navigator' | prepend: site.baseurl }}).
-Mentors and mentees then got together and got super busy pairing!
+Mentors and mentees then got together and got busy pairing!

 At the end of the event, everybody gave an enthusiastic "thumbs up" when asked how the event experience was. 😄